otacke/h5p-ar-scavenger/README.md

 and doesn't allow them).

 The suggestion can be found at https://github.com/h5p/h5p-wordpress-plugin/pull/114.
-The changes will point you to what you'd have to patch.
+The changes will point you to what you'd have to patch on WordPress.
+There's no suggestion yet for Drupal or moodle.

 ## Sponsor
 _Die initiale Fassung dieses Vorhaben wurde gefördert durch die HOOU und die Behörde für Wissenschaft, Forschung und Gleichstellung der Freien und Hansestadt Hamburg._